VOLUNTEER WITH US

 FREQUENTLY ASKED QUESTIONS

-We have adults and high school volunteers.
-Anyone under 16 years old must have a parent or responsible adult present whenever volunteering.
+We have both adult and youth volunteers.
+Youth volunteers must be 14 years of age in order to volunteer individually.
+Anyone under 14 years old must have a parent or responsible adult present whenever volunteering in one of our group opportunities.

 Fluency in another language other than English is not required unless an opportunity specifically calls for it.
 We currently serve clients who originally come from 56 different countries so Spanish is not required.

 Most of our volunteers come from varied backgrounds and having a teaching background is not required.
 What we do ask is that you speak clearly, loudly and slowly.
-We also ask that you follow our ESL class structure with the help of our ESL Teacher Guide.
+We also ask that you follow our ELL class structure with the help of our ELL Teacher Guide.

-You can shadow or co-teach an ESL class to see if it's a good match for you.
-You can also try ESL tutoring a smaller group.
+You can shadow or co-teach an ELL class to see if it's a good match for you.
+You can also try ELL tutoring a smaller group.

 Keeping track of volunteer hours is crucial.
 We not only value your time and effort, but we also need a record of service hours so we can apply for grants that will help fund us.